-A named GRangesList or list of GRangesList objects.
-Each GRangesList should features contain features in each element which will drawn on the same track.
+features A named GRangesList or list of GRangesList objects.
+Each GRangesList should contain features in each element which will drawn on the same track.
 If providing a list, each GRangesList within the list will drawn on a separate track.
 If this argument is not specified, no feature track will be drawn.
 Features will be drawn with colours provided in featcol.

-A GRanges object with exon structure for each transcript/gene.
+genes A GRanges object with exon structure for each transcript/gene.
 If not included, no track will be drawn for gene/transcript structure.
 The expected mcols in this object are type, gene, exon transcript and symbol.
-See data(ex_trans) for an example.
+See data(ex\trans) for an example.

-A named list of BigWigFileList objects containing the primary tracks to show coverage coverage for.
+coverage A named list of BigWigFileList objects containing the primary tracks to show coverage for.
 Each list element will be drawn on a separate track, with elements within each BigWigFileList shown on the same track.
 List names will become track names.
 Alternatively, a single BigWigFileList will plot all individual files on separate tracks.
 If not included, no coverage tracks will be drawn.

-Annotations for the coverage track(s).
-A single GRangesList if coverage is a BigWigListList.
-If coverage is supplied as a list of BigWigFileLists, a named list of GRangesList objects for each coverage track being annotatated.
-Names must match those given for coverage.
+annotation Annotations for the coverage track(s).
+A single GRangesList if coverage is a must match those given for coverage.